mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

-# EXPLODING HOT POTATO SOCCER!
+# EXPLODING HOT POTATO SOCCER! - Mike Schnall.
-# A project by Mike Schnall.

 Exploding Hot Potato Soccer! is a soccer game played in a rectangular grid with two goals, one on each side.